UWM-Libraries/waml-openindexmaps-workshop/exercise1.md

 **Be sure to set all the types to string and set the Length to 255!** The schema specifies no limit to the length of the string in any element, but in this case, setting a reasonably high limit only impacts the layer created in memory and not the output GeoJSON.

-The source expressions can be typed in directly, but if you click on the epsilon (&epsilon;), QGIS will open an expression editor that provides a full list of available functions, along with syntax highlighting, error checking, and a preview of the output based on the first record.

-Pay close attention to quotes in expressions.
-Double quotes (sometimes optional) indicate a field name, whereas single quotes indicate a literal text string.

 !["before" view of Refactor Fields window](/image/ex1-refactor-fields-before.png)

 *Before view*